dougeby/IntuneDocs/intune-azure/configure-devices/vpn-for-macos.md

 ---
 # required metadata

-title: Intune VPN settings for macOS devices | Microsoft Docs
+title: Intune VPN settings for macOS devices | Intune Azure preview | Microsoft Docs
 description: Learn about the Intune settings you can use to configure VPN connections on macOS devices.
 keywords:
 author: robstackmsft